zengzzzzz/golang-trending-archive/README.md

 * 【2024-08-02】[KindlingProject / kindling](https://github.com/KindlingProject/kindling) - eBPF-based Cloud Native Monitoring Tool
 ## Javascript

+* 【2024-08-06】[webtorrent / webtorrent](https://github.com/webtorrent/webtorrent) - ⚡️ Streaming torrent client for the web
 * 【2024-08-04】[SadeghHayeri / GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 * 【2024-08-03】[CanadaHonk / porffor](https://github.com/CanadaHonk/porffor) - A from-scratch experimental AOT JS engine, written in JS
 * 【2024-08-03】[pcottle / learnGitBranching](https://github.com/pcottle/learnGitBranching) - An interactive git visualization and tutorial.
 Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 * 【2024-08-02】[tailwindlabs / tailwindcss-typography](https://github.com/tailwindlabs/tailwindcss-typography) - Beautiful typographic defaults for HTML you don't control.
 ## Typescript

+* 【2024-08-06】[Jigsaw-Code / outline-server](https://github.com/Jigsaw-Code/outline-server) - Outline Server, developed by Jigsaw.
+The Outline Server is a proxy server that runs a Shadowsocks instance and provides a REST API for access key management.
 * 【2024-08-05】[electron-userland / electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 * 【2024-08-05】[keldaanCommunity / pokemonAutoChess](https://github.com/keldaanCommunity/pokemonAutoChess) - Pokemon Auto Chess Game.
 Made by fans for fans.
 Open source, non profit.
 All rights to the Pokemon Company.
 * 【2024-08-05】[Jonghakseo / chrome-extension-boilerplate-react-vite](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite) - Chrome Extension Boilerplate with React + Vite + Typescript